 Pheochromocytoma is an extremely rare type of neuroendocrine tumor that forms in the adrenal medulla, which is the center of the adrenal gland.
 Located above each kidney, adrenal glands produce steroid hormones called adrenaline and noradrenaline to control heart rate, blood pressure and other body functions.

 Surgery and ablation are the most common treatments for pheochromocytoma.
 Radiation therapy, chemotherapy and targeted therapy also may be used.
-Your Scripps cancer care team will customize your treatment plan based on several factors, including:
+Your Scripps MD Anderson cancer care team will customize your treatment plan based on several factors, including:

 - The stage of your cancer